lenra-io/docs/src/markdown/guides/create-from-scratch.md

 ### The counter view

 First we'll create the counter view.
-It purpose is to display the value of a counter in a [text component](/references/components-api/components/text.html) and define a [button](/references/components-api/components/button.html) to inscrement it.
+Its purpose is to display the value of a counter in a [text component](/references/components-api/components/text.html) and define a [button](/references/components-api/components/button.html) to increment it.
 We'll put them together in a [flex component](/references/components-api/components/flex.html).

 Let's define it in the new `src/views/counter.js` file: